Fall Show

 General Information and FAQs

-Cast members will be asked to provide $50 toward the cost of producing the show and will be asked to provide their own performance undergarments, shoes, and some tools and accessories for hair and makeup.
+Cast members will be asked to provide $75-$85 toward the cost of producing the show and will be asked to provide their own performance undergarments, shoes, and some tools and accessories for hair and makeup, if applicable.
+This cost will also include a show t-shirt for each student.

 No cast member is ever turned away due to an inability to pay.
 Scholarships are available.
 Email Bethany at bethany.rader@tcoe.org if you are in need of a scholarship.

-• With full cast rehearsals being added on Fridays beginning in October as we start to put the show together.
-Typical Friday rehearsal times are from 4:30 to 7:30 p.m.
-Leads are asked to stay until 8:00 p.m. to receive additional instruction.
+• Full Cast: Beginning in October, full cast rehearsals are added every Friday from 4:30 to 7:30 p.m.
+Leads are often asked to stay until 8:00 p.m. to receive additional instruction.

 What if I have conflicts?

-• We NEED to know about the school related conflicts AS SOON AS YOU DO in order to work with you on them.
+• We NEED to know about school-related conflicts AS SOON AS YOU DO in order to work with you on them.

-• Example: Planned sporting events or fall concerts where venues are reserved like formal dances and big sporting events are probably already scheduled, or you will know early in the semester if you are supposed to be there or if you want to go, so don’t wait until the week of the event to tell us you HAVE to be there and will be missing rehearsal completely.
+• Planned sporting events or fall concerts where venues are reserved like formal dances and big game days are probably already scheduled, or you will know early in the semester if you are supposed to be there or if you want to go, so don’t wait until the week of the event to tell us you HAVE to be there and will be missing rehearsal completely.

 • If the conflict is for a grade, we understand that and will take that into consideration.
 We will also check in with your teachers to verify.